-NOTIFICATION OF ADMISSION - Students who have completed their application file to the College will be notified of their admission status within three weeks.
-Upon acceptance by Catawba, the student should send tuition deposit to the admissions office by May 1.
-Please check the website for the exact amount.
+NOTIFICATION OF ADMISSION

+Students who have completed their application to the College will be notified of their admission status within three weeks.
+Upon acceptance by Catawba, the student should send the \$250 tuition deposit to the admissions office by May 1.
+Deposits can be paid online at www.catawba.edu/deposit.
 Deposits are refundable through May 1.
 Upon payment of the deposit, a place in the incoming class will be reserved for the student.
 The deposit is credited to the student's account in the College Business Office and is deducted from the first payment of fees.